-For super-stubborn stains, the Tile Council of America recommends alkaline cleaners (such as Mr. Clean or Spic and Span) over-acidic options.
-For any non-neutral cleaner, Rodderick suggests doing a quick test in a small, inconspicuous spot.
-Wait a few minutes to make sure you don't spot discoloration or damage before moving on to the rest of the grout lines.
+For super-stubborn stains, the Tile Council of America recommends alkaline cleaners (such as Mr. Clean or Spic and Span) over acidic options.
+When using any non-neutral cleaner, perform a quick test in a small, inconspicuous spot, says Rodderick.
+Wait a few minutes to make sure you don't see discoloration or damage before moving on to the rest of the grout lines.

 Hot, humid bathrooms with limited circulation are like dream environments for mold spores.
 While bleach does effectively kill mold on non-porous surfaces, like tiles and countertops, it's not as effective on porous surfaces like caulk, drywall, wood, and grout.
-Smallin Kuper recommends Zep Tile Mold Stain and Mildew Stain Remover ($1.98, homedepot.com) to send mold stains packing for good.
-Then make it a habit to open a window or run the bathroom fan after showers, to lower the room's humidity.
+Try Zep Tile Mold Stain and Mildew Stain Remover to send mold stains packing for good, suggests Smallin Kuper.
+Then make it a habit to open a window or run the bathroom fan after showers to lower the room's humidity.

 Seal Your Success

 Sealers fill the grout's pores, preventing grime, grit, and mold from infiltrating the porous material.
 How often you need to seal grout depends on how high-traffic a tiled area is, but aim for at least annually—and for most areas in the home, twice a year is a solid goal, says Maker.
-Just be sure to wait at least 24 hours between deep-scrubbing and applying the sealer, to make sure the grout is completely dry.
-DuPont Grout Sealer ($19.95, amazon.com) is one well-rated option.
+Just be sure to wait at least 24 hours between deep-scrubbing and applying the sealer (like DuPont Grout Sealer) to make sure the grout is completely dry.

-In the bathroom, you'll cut future grout-scouring time by half (or more!) if you keep a small squeegee or a clean microfiber cloth near the shower, to quickly wipe down the tiles after you turn off the water.
+In the bathroom, you'll cut future grout-scouring time by half (or more!) if you keep a small squeegee or a clean microfiber cloth near the shower, to quickly wipe down the tiles after you turn off the water, says Leslie Reichert, green-cleaning coach and author of The Joy of Cleaning.
 "You'll hardly have to deep clean, because there's nothing building up on the tile's surface," says Reichert.
-Tell your family to open a window or run the exhaust fan for 10 to 20 minutes after a shower as well, to quickly pull humidity and moisture from the room and help prohibit mold growth on the grout.
+Tell your family to open a window or run the exhaust fan for 10 to 20 minutes after a shower, as well, to quickly pull humidity and moisture from the room and help prohibit mold growth on the grout.